DessimozLab/read2tree/README.md

 2) A set of reference orthologous groups, i.e. marker genes.
 In our wiki [page](https://github.com/DessimozLab/read2tree/wiki/obtaining-marker-genes), you may find information on how to obtain the marker genes using [OMA browser](https://omabrowser.org/oma/export_markers).

+Note that read2tree needs the Internet to download some additional files (cdna of OGs) from the oma database.

 ### output

 The output of Read2Tree is the concatenated alignments as a fasta file where each record corresponds to one species.
 We also provide the option `--tree` for inferring the species tree using IQTREE as defualt.